karmaniverous/smoz/.stan/system/stan.todo.md

   - CLI entry can route all commands through the host when SMOZ_HOST=1 is set, preserving default behavior otherwise.
 Future iterations will install the AWS base plugin and register smoz commands on the host by default.

+- Host skeleton housekeeping:
+  - Referenced the skeleton plugin from the host to satisfy static analysis (knip) until full registration is implemented.
+No behavior change; prepares for the upcoming plugin-first host wiring.